From Coins to 25%, 1.10k+ In Equity At 18

 The next day he came to class and offered to drop me back home, I refused but he then said he wants to talk about stock market, so I kinda agreed.
 In the mid way, he started sharing what had happened to him, accusing Zerodha to be a scam company etc. But he couldn't even tell how much loss he made on each trade.
 He simply told me the difference between his initial capital and current one, which he did using calculator after in my presence.

-gThen I went through his accounts myself, in his phone, and quickly found the error in the tradebook.
+Then I went through his accounts myself, in his phone, and quickly found the error in the tradebook.
 While the tradebook is deep buried in console, and UI isn't that friendly, an investor ought to have knowledge of platform before starting.
 As I suspected, he was doing intraday trades using MSI instead of Cash and Carry(CNC).
 Due to which, he not only paid higher charges, but also suffered from market volatility.
 The first trade caused him a loss of around -500, the second he got slightly lucky and ended with ony -192 loss.
-I calculated these by myself by subtracting selling price from buying price, which may seem simple, but there was no UI which showed outcome of each trade, and he himself was confused by words like "LTP", "average price".

 So in the end, he suffered a total loss around -1,000 including 200 account opening charges, which was all preventable.

 His fault was that he ignored the perquisites, and didn't do any research himself.
 The signs were clear: beta value was high, RSI was showing overbought and PE ratio was above 50.
 His first ever trade was done using real money, which you should never.
 Always start with paper trading.
 Despite being familar with financial ratios, balance sheet anysis from education, and doing thoussnds of questions on them, he did not even apply those concepts.
 He also didn't ask for my phone number, from me or anyone.
 All of our communication were in class.
 I could potentially help him earlier if he had messaged me.
-Though members of C-2A congratulated me for "causing" his loss.
+Though members of C-2A, biggest faction within class, congratulated me for "causing" his loss.

 After the securities got transferred to my account, I faced yet another issue.
 The issue was that only number of shares were visible, but their book value wasn’t visible.

 After researching on internet, I found that it’s a common thing.
 Now I had to manually enter the book value, date of purchase, amount of each share.
 I initially became a bit worried on how would I get that this data, as the shares were transferred from my father’s account.
 I went through bank statements, chat logs, screenshots and created a CSV file of all the transactions I could recover.
-To ease up the process, I wrote a simple Python script to automatically calculate average price of stocks and append it to CSV.
-But this wasn’t enough.
-Not only the dataset was incomplete, but it also had some small differences than book value of shares which were caused by various charges including brokerage, tax.

-It took around 2 months in all this but after that I could enjoy the fruit of freedom, my efforts.
+It took around 4 months in all this but after that I could enjoy the fruit of freedom, my efforts.
 Soon, I also reached 25% in equity

 Despite the market conditions being bearish, Sensex down by 3,000 points, according to Times Of India.
 My profit % being down than earlier, 25, due to aggressive trading, I managed to reach my goal.
 It is an extremely difficult thing to reach this goal in bull run, but I did so that in Worst bear run since 29 years , as Reuters article linked below reports, and at age of 18, just 4 days before my first semester exams.